 Another outgrowth - perhaps the most unexpected one - of Gaian Variations is that Currier soon afterward became directly involved with the science of Gaia itself, also becoming active in a wide variety of climate-related initiatives around the same time.

-In the following fascinating video, NASA celebrates the 50th Anniversary of its Exobiology program.
-The keynote speakers were Gaia theory founders James Lovelock and Lynn Margulis - one of the last times that they spent together.
-Near the climax of Margulis' talk on Gaia, she cites a lengthy passage, seemingly attributed to Lowman's book Exploring Earth, Exploring Space, which is actually a paraphrase from Life's Tectonics (MIT Press, 2011), co-authored by Lowman and Nathan Currier.
-Margulis had finished editing it herself shortly before giving this talk, which she closes by giving a succinct definition of Gaia theory.
+In the following video excerpt, NASA celebrates the 50th Anniversary of its Exobiology program.
+The opening keynote speakers were Gaia theory founders James Lovelock and Lynn Margulis, and near the climax of Margulis' speech, she cites a lengthy passage, seemingly attributed to Lowman's book Exploring Earth, Exploring Space, actually a paraphrase from Life's Tectonics (MIT Press, 2011), co-authored by Lowman and Nathan Currier.

 TOMORROW, AGAMEMNON? for baritone, 2 male actors, piano (or ensemble).
 Written for a Symphony Space event called November 21, 1963: The Day Before. premiered 11/8/2013, Symphony Space, New York, NY.
 5 min.
 2013.